 Skip to main content

-Neighborhood Benchmarks provides census-tract-level market reference data: median $/sqft, average price, rent ranges, sample counts, a Confidence score, and condition-based price tiers.
+Neighborhood Benchmarks provides census-tract-level market reference data: median $/Sqft, average price, rent, sample counts, and a Confidence score per tract and property profile (beds/baths).
 It’s useful for understanding a local market beyond a single property’s comps.
+Each tract also carries demographic data (income, home values, education, and more) that you can view right on a property.

 Where to find it